 Please identify your target audience and the elements by which you are defining them, i.e., gender, age range, socioeconomic status, rural or urban, race, family status, or and special interests.
 We also require information on your plan for distribution of your film or media project, and the dollar value you have estimated in your budget to cover these activities.

 List of donors to date

 Please include a list of all donors who have made a contribution to your project to date.
 Cash and in-kind donors should be included.
-Donor name, company name or affiliation, and contact information should be provided.

 Please identify the donors, grant-making entities and resources you are planning to reach out to for funding your project.
 You may also identify the research efforts you have conducted to date.
 Please address the question of how you plan to raise the amount of funding required as designated in your project budget.